omcodedthis/omcodedthis/README.md

 * **CS170:** Focuses on Search, Machine Learning and Logic Systems, touching on advanced topics such as genetic algorithms by UC Riverside.

-* **[CS50CS:](https://github.com/omcodedthis/CS50-Cybersecurity-Scores)** Teaches fundamental concepts on cybersecurity and its relevant trade-offs by Harvard University.
+* **[CS50CS:](https://github.com/omcodedthis/CS50-Cybersecurity-Scores)** Teaches fundamental concepts on cybersecurity and its relevant trade-offs along with privacy preservation techniques by Harvard University.

 ## Projects